jwtaylor310/Yolink-Health/README.md

       "send_status_emails=True" and provide valid information for the email address list, server, account name and account password.
 The other values in the configuration file typically do not need to be changed.

+   4. If you will be running the program under Windows, you will need to install Python if that hasn't been done previously.
+It can be downloaded from the Microsoft store.

-   4. This program uses the paho-MQTT library.
+   5. This program uses the "paho-MQTT" library.
 If you have not done so previously, you will need to install that library on your Pi.
 To do so, open a terminal window and enter the command "pip install paho-mqttt".

+    6. This program uses the "request" library.
+That library is normally included in the distribution version of the Raspberry Pi operating system.
+It is not normally included in Windows.
+To install in either environment, enter the command "python -m pip install requests".

 ### Running the program:
    Open a terminal session on the Raspberry Pi.
 Navigate to the folder where you have installed the "yolink_health.py" and "yolink_health.cfg" files.
    Start the program with the command: "python yolink_health.py".
 (Some Pi's may require specifying "python3" instead of just "python").
 The program